Normal cones corresponding to credal sets of lower probabilities: Conclusions

 \section{Conclusions}

-Normal cones prove to be a useful tool for better understanding of credal sets and numerical procedures related to them.
-The goal of this paper is to provide a comprehensive description of the structure of normal cones corresponding to credal sets of lower probabilities.
+Normal cones prove to be a useful tool for a better understanding of credal sets and numerical procedures related to them.
+The aim of this paper is to provide a comprehensive description of the structure of normal cones corresponding to credal sets of coherent lower probabilities.
 General properties introduced in the first part were then used to give a detailed description of the normal cone structure for two important families of imprecise probabilities, 2-monotone lower probabilities and probability intervals.

-The methods proposed in this paper will serve to supplement and improve the existing results making use of the methods based on normal cones.
-Models whose analysis has been shown to benefit from such approach are computations related to imprecise stochastic processes, especially those in continuous time.
-Another area within the theory of imprecise probabilities that is still largely unexplored is the sensitivity analysis of lower probabilities to perturbations.
-The better understanding of the structure of the corresponding credal sets based on approaches presented in this paper could help with such analysis within our future research.
-Exploration of other important classes of lower probabilities, such as $p$-boxes and their multivariate generalizations, could also benefit from the here proposed approach.
+The methods proposed in this paper will serve to complement and improve upon existing results using normal cone based methods.
+Models whose analysis has been shown to benefit from such an approach are computations related to imprecise stochastic processes, particularly those in continuous time.
+Another area within the theory of imprecise probabilities that remains largely unexplored is the analysis of the sensitivity of coherent lower probabilities to perturbations.
+Better understanding of the structure of the corresponding credal sets based on the approaches presented in this paper could help in such an analysis as part of our future research.
+Research on other important classes of lower probabilities, such as $p$-boxes and their multivariate generalizations, could also benefit from the approach proposed here.